UPDATE 1-Sliding car stocks drag Europe down as investors hit the brakes

 Results from the tech sector were more encouraging.

-Logitech shares rose 1.4 percent to a four-month high after the chipmaker said it expects annual sales to increase by mid to high single-digit in the next financial year ending March 2020.
+Logitech rose 2.2 percent to a four-month high after the company said it expects annual sales to increase by mid to high single-digit in the next financial year ending March 2020.

 “Delivering on its medium term targets is not fully reflected in shares yet,” UBS analysts said.

-Dialog Semiconductor shares jumped 8.6 percent after the Anglo-German chip designer said revenue would suffer a single-digit percentage drop this year as it reduces its exposure to Apple, above analysts’ consensus view.
+Dialog Semiconductor jumped 2.2 percent after the Anglo-German chip designer said revenue would suffer a single-digit percentage drop this year as it reduces its exposure to Apple.
+This forecast topped a consensus view among analysts for a 9 percent fall.

-Italy’s Prysmian, the world’s largest cable maker, fell 7 percent after its results were deemed a “mixed bag” by analysts and Kepler Cheuvreux downgraded the stock to “hold” from “buy”.
+Prysmian fell 3.1 percent after mixed results from the world’s largest cable maker and following a Kepler Cheuvreux downgrade of the stock to “hold” from “buy”.

 The company revised upwards its savings expectations from a U.S. acquisition to offset provisions it has taken on its WesternLink cable connection.

+Credit Agricole fell as much as 2.7 percent after French newspaper Les Echos said its private banking unit Indosuez was among the banks named in a report about a money laundering network alleged to have channelled billions of euros from Russia.

+A Credit Agricole spokeswoman said Indosuez had “fulfilled all its obligations regarding anti-money laundering”.
+Credit Agricole ended off lows, down 0.6 percent.

-Outside results, Dutch bank ING tumbled 4.5 percent in its second day of losses after a report on money laundering.
+Dutch bank ING also tumbled 2.2 percent in its second day of losses after the report on money laundering.

-Also among top movers, British American Tobacco and Imperial Brands rose 3.5 and 1.4 percent respectively as investors bet the surprise resignation of U.S. Food & Drug Administration Commissioner Scott Gottlieb may call into question the agency’s regulation of e-cigarettes.
+Elsewhere, British American Tobacco and Imperial Brands rose 5.1 and 1.4 percent respectively as investors bet the surprise resignation of U.S. Food & Drug Administration Commissioner Scott Gottlieb may call into question the agency’s regulation of e-cigarettes.